SEKOIA-IO/documentation/docs/getting_started/manage_api_keys.md

 ## Overview

-API keys are an important part of the platform.
-They let our users automate actions and provide technical access without going through the UI.
+API keys are a crucial component of the Sekoia.io platform, enabling users to automate actions and provide technical access without needing to navigate through the UI.

-An API key is not only a unique identifier and a secret token for authentication, but it can also work as a mean to give an access that is more specific to the identity that is associated with it.
+An API key serves as both a unique identifier and a secret token for authentication.
+It allows for specific access tailored to the identity associated with it, ensuring secure and controlled interactions with the platform.

+### Uses of API Keys

+- **Automation**: Automate various tasks and workflows within the platform, enhancing efficiency and productivity
+- **Technical access**: Provide technical access for integrations and interactions without relying on the UI
+- **Specific access control**: Grant precise permissions and access levels specific to the API key’s associated identity, ensuring that only authorized actions are performed

+### Required for certain features

-Some bricks within the app also require the creation of an API key such as our CTI interconnection with third-party tools and playbooks.
+Some features within the app require the creation of an API key, including:

+- CTI interconnection: Connect with third-party tools for Cyber Threat Intelligence (CTI) sharing and integration
+- Playbooks: Utilize API keys within playbooks to execute automated responses and processes.

+By using API keys, users can seamlessly integrate with Sekoia.io and leverage its capabilities to their full extent, ensuring secure and efficient operations.

 ## API keys listing

-To access the list of generated API keys in your community, you have to click on your avatar, go to Managed communities and click on the `API keys` tab.
+To access the list of generated API keys in your community, you have to go to Settings > Workspace > API Keys.

 On this view, you can: